valenpe7/petrvalenta.eu/_posts/2016-01-20-visualizing_weather_data_in_google_earth.md

 };
 {% endhighlight %}

 The main advantage of this approach is simpler and faster way to access the data during the interpolation of scattered data to the uniform grid.
-The drawback is obviously inability to use the code for solving another similar problems as well as more difficult development of the code extensions.
+The drawback is obviously inability to use the code for solving other similar problems as well as more difficult development of the code extensions.

 #### Reading input data

 The first step is to gather and parse the data.
-Meteo France provides publicly available data including atmospheric parameters measured or observed at the several France meteorological stations in the CSV (Comma-Separated Values) file format.
+Meteo France provides publicly available data including atmospheric parameters measured at several France meteorological stations in the CSV (Comma-Separated Values) file format.
 For the purposes of the project, we are interested in temperature, atmospheric pressure and wind velocity.
 Since all the data undergo the same process before the final visualization, the data are loaded from separate CSV files, which have to contain three columns.
 The first two are dedicated for latitude and longitude of the site and the last one for the value of the measured parameter.

 Scattered data are parsed into the following data structure:
 {% highlight cpp linenos %}